cheewoeing/Streamlit_Classification/README.md

 Please upload the penguins.csv file that you have just downloaded.
-You can get the sample data via the link below. https://github.com/cheewoeing/Streamlit_Classification/blob/master/Sample_Data/penguins.csv
+You can get the sample data via the link below. https://github.com/cheewoeing/Streamlit_Classification/blob/master/Sample_Data/penguins.csv Our objective is to predict the species of the penguins.

 ## 1.2 Deal with missing data
 I have delibetely deleted some fields on the first 4 rows of data.
 Please check "Drop rows with missing data?" and on the